Control-M for AWS Step Functions

 • Windows: ctm provision image ASF_plugin.Windows

-• To upgrade, type the following command:
+• Upgrade: Run the following command:

 ctm provision agent::update